vernig/flex-plugin-CI/README.md

 # Gotachas

 Note that warning in any of the steps, will stop the process in GitHub Actions.
 This is different from what happen locally.
 The reason for that is that when `process.env.CI` is set to  `true` all warning are treated as error.
+You can see that in action in the branch `ci-error`.